gajendhir/rnnotes/docs/basics/rn-cli.md

 Android Studio is Android's official IDE and can be downloaded from [developer.android.com](https://developer.android.com/studio/index.html).

-At the time of installation make certain to select the following components...
+At the time of installation select the following components...

 * Android SDK
 * Android SDK Platform